PeerCDN/node-simple-app/README.md

 # node-simple-app

-node-simple-app provides a solid app template that follows best practices and requires no additional installs.
+node-simple-app provides a solid and secure app template that follows best practices and requires no additional installs.
 It adds authentication using LevelDB on top of Express and provides handy Jade templates for the auth forms.